College of Education and Human Development

 Areas of interest

-sport for development and peace, social entrepreneurship and innovation, participatory action research, institutional theory, postcolonial theory, corporate social responsibility, diaspora, forced migration and sport.
+Sport for development and peace, social entrepreneurship and innovation, participatory action research, institutional theory, postcolonial theory, corporate social responsibility, diaspora, forced migration and sport.

 Degrees